1 Samuel 20:1-21:15

 John 9:38 (NKJV) “Then he said, ‘Lord, I believe!’
 And he worshiped Him.”

 I’ll never forget the day Jesus healed me of my blindness – it was August 20, 1989.
 Prior to that day I had no understanding of spiritual things.
-I went to church, I read the entire Bible, people would try to witness to me and tell me spiritual things but I did not understand – at all.
+I went to church, I read the entire Bible, people would try to witness to me and tell me spiritual things but I did not understand anything they said.
 Until the day Jesus saved me, healed me, opened my eyes…and then, now, I can see.
-One thing I know – I was blind, but now I see…and it was Jesus who did this for me.

 What else can I do with my life, but worship Him?